KnollFrank/SettingsSearch/README.md

 # SettingsSearch

-If you have a mess in your app's settings and don't know how to organize them in a more user-friendly way, then SettingsSearch could be your last resort, which is is a library for Android apps that allows to search Preferences.
+If you have a mess in your app's settings and don't know how to organize them in a more user-friendly way, then SettingsSearch could be your last resort, which is a library for Android apps that allows to search Preferences.

 https://github.com/user-attachments/assets/ef45f7a5-e267-4455-967e-9657e90063c1